pragatiak/book-library/README.md

 # Basic Book Library

 A classic online book library has all the features of a physical library.
-Online book library system should be user friendly and easy to understand .
-User should be able to perform below functionality with the system:
+Online book library system should be user friendly and easy to understand.

 ## Prerequisites